ajeetchouksey/blog/_posts/2025-07-24-po-in-ai-age.md

 The role has become part traditional product management, part data stewardship, part ethics advocate, and part technology translator.
 It's exhausting and exhilarating in equal measure.

 The Product Owners I work with aren't just managing features anymore.
-We've become the bridge between business strategy and intelligent systems, making decisions that affect not just user experience, but how machines learn and evolve within our products.
+PO becomes the bridge between business strategy and intelligent systems, making decisions that affect not just user experience, but how machines learn and evolve within our products.
 It's a shift that's both exciting and overwhelming.

 ## Data Quality: My Biggest Learning Curve

 Here's something I learned the hard way during one of my technical product engagements: your product's AI is only as smart as the data you feed it.
-Even brilliant ML model fails spectacularly because teams assumed "more data equals better results."
+Even advanced ML model fails spectacularly because teams assumed "more data equals better results."

 That was an expensive lesson.